KahaanGandhi/Cha1-MCMC/README.md

 ### Step 1: Preparing the Data

 - Verify your data is in the correct `.npy` format, containing frequency and intensity arrays for the molecule of interest.
-Refer to `notebooks/DSN_pipeline.ipynb`  for guidance on reformatting common file formats.
+To reformat common file formats, refer to `notebooks/DSN_pipeline.ipynb`.
 - Add your data to `data_paths` in `inference.py`, following the format:
 ```python
 'molecule_name': os.path.join(os.getcwd(), 'your_data_folder', 'your_data_file.npy'),